simonebadaruddin/lookbook/README.md

 ## **Crop / Resize & Export**

-This section outlines the process of resizing all images from the HR Lookbook to the Hertrove site size standard (1281px x 1920px) in Adobe Illustrator, using a JavaScript file (**prep.jsx**) to automate the process.
+This section outlines the process of resizing all images from the HR Lookbook to the Hertrove site size standard (1281px x 1920px) in Adobe Photoshop, using a JavaScript file (**prep.jsx**) to automate the process.

 ### Step 1: